Salary negotiation and responding to a job offer can feel like a tricky thing to do.

 Once they’ve made you an offer, they want you to say yes.
 They like you.
 They think your skills and who you are as a person are a fit for what they need.

 They are not going to be offended and rescind the offer just because you have negotiated in a friendly and respectful way.
+(And if they are, that gives you important information about the company and their culture.)

 In fact, you will most likely impress them, increase their respect for you, when you negotiate in a respectful and humble way.